Product

 1. Upsell our existing customers (which also improves LTV)

-Even if your number of active customers is growing each month, that doesn’t mean your MRR growth rate is too.
+Even if your number of active customers grows each month, that doesn’t mean your MRR growth rate is too.

-The point is, you should never just assume your MRR growth isn’t trending upwards because you’re not getting enough new customers.
+The point is that you should never assume your MRR growth isn’t trending upwards because you’re not getting enough new customers.

 Now that we’ve established that, let’s talk about some other ways to improve your MRR growth rate besides getting new customers.

-Now that you know the what and why, let’s talk about the “how”.
+Now that you know the what and why, let’s discuss the “how”.
 Just knowing your MRR growth rate is fine.
 But ultimately, your goal should be to improve it.

 Like most things in business, data can be your best friend here.
 Let’s take a look at some practical ways to boost your MRR growth.